 There are 3 reasons why you should consider joining the Sales Leadership Mastermind Group.

 1. Both the forum and the one-on-one coaching are conducted by telephone.
 There is a relatively small time investment of 2.5 hours per month.
 No travel costs and time out of the office travelling to meetings.
 The overall cost of the program is less than $6000/year.

 2. You gain access to world-class coaches who will help you develop and hold you accountable for building and executing your leadership plan.

-3. The small group forums offer many advantages, including; getting to know and build relationships with up to 10 other sales executives; a confidential forum to exchange ideas; peer to peer learning and sharing of best practices; and a dynamic learning environment that is personalized to meet your needs.
+3. The small group forums offer many advantages, including; getting to know and building relationships with up to 10 other sales executives; a confidential forum to exchange ideas; peer-to-peer learning and sharing of best practices; and a dynamic learning environment that is personalized to meet your needs.

 To build your professional network, improve your leadership skills, increase your market value, and invest in your SELF.